fabiohsv-cit/ciandt-components-utilities/README.md

 ### Functions
 First step: inject ```jedi.utilities.Utilities``` in your component so you can use functions below.

+   - newGuid(): string
+      - This is a convenient function that you can call to get a new Guid

    - wrapElement(element, content, prepend): element content
       - This function wraps "element" inside "content".
 The parameter "prepend" indicate if the element will be placed above or below content's children.

    ```javascript
    app.directive("yourDirective", ['jedi.utilities.Utilities', function (Utilities) {
       .